Algorithms

 Sequence Prediction

-These algorithms for predicting the next symbol of a sequence based on a set of training sequences
+These algorithms predict the next symbol of a sequence based on a set of training sequences.

 - the Dependency Graph (DG) (Padmanabhan, 1996)